 People's Dossier of FERC Abuses: Stripping People's Rights

-FERC routinely uses a legal loophole to deny the public the right to challenge approval of a pipeline project before it allows private companies to seize property rights via eminent domain and before pipeline construction begins.
-Through the use of tolling orders, FERC puts people in legal limbo and prevents them from challenging FERC pipeline approvals for an undetermined amount of time – sometimes for over a year – during which time FERC approves the exercise of eminent domain and construction by the pipeline company.
+FERC routinely uses a legal loophole (a tool called a tolling order) to deny the public the right to challenge approval of a pipeline project before it allows private companies to seize property rights via eminent domain and before FERC approves pipeline construction to begin in ways that inflict irreparable environmental and community harm.

 How FERC Forces Communities Into Legal Limbo

 Under federal law, a private party is not allowed to legally challenge FERC approval of a pipeline project until they have first submitted a rehearing request to FERC, and FERC has affirmatively granted or denied that request.
 Rather than do one or the other, FERC’s practice is to issue a “tolling order” in response to such requests, which temporarily grants the request but only “for further consideration”.
 As a result, the public’s ability to challenge the FERC decision is put into legal limbo until such time as FERC renders and issues its final decision regarding the rehearing request.
 It is common for FERC to place people in this legal limbo for up to a year or more, while allowing the pipeline company to advance its project, take property, cut through forests, and begin construction.